Abdulk084/HPE/README.md

  4. `test.smi`  ## This contains SMILES strings for test. set
  5. `test_output.csv`  ## This contains Activity column and SMILES strings column for test set.

+`CD` into FCPC local directory while keeping the conda envoirnment activated.
+Now run the following command which will train the FCPC predictor on given train data.

+`python FCPC.Py`

+After the training and testing is done, a file with a name `test_preds_FCPC.xlsx` will be generated which contains output for the test data using FCPC predictor.
+It also generates two other files with names `train_output.csv` and `test_output.csv` which contains the 2D physio-chemical features used in training FCPC predictor.